 The study found that there is no single South Asian meaning of democracy.
-Each country, region and group shares a different conception and idea of what democracy means, shaped by their own culture, their colonial and/or national histories, and present day politics.
+Each country, region and group shares a different conception and idea of what democracy means, determined by their own culture, their colonial and/or national histories, and present-day politics.
 On the other hand, the region has also imprinted its own understandings on the notion of democracy.
-Thus, instead of the Western notion that puts a premium on popular control over rulers, equal rights and liberties for citizens, the rule of law and protection against tyranny, democracy in South Asia is associated principally with the ideas of people's rule, political freedom, equality of outcomes and community rights.
+Thus, instead of the Western notion that puts a premium on popular control over rulers, equal rights and liberties for citizens, the rule of law and protection against tyranny; democracy in South Asia is associated principally with the ideas of people's rule, political freedom, equality of outcomes and community rights.

 The survey indicates that a positive notion of freedom, which extends to freedom from want and need, is recognized by the majority of the respondents as a crucial attribute.
-That explains why the capacity to provide for basic necessities is the most essential attribute of democracy according to 39% of the respondents, followed by the existence of equal rights, chosen by 37% of the surveyed population.
-This tendency is even more accentuated in Bangladesh, were 52% of the population surveyed stressed the importance of basic necessities as an essential attribute of democracy, followed by 31% who favoured equal rights.
-In all of South Asia, this trend is stronger amongst non-elites, while elites stress equal rights and the power to change governments.
+That explains why the capacity to provide for basic necessities appears to be the most essential attribute of democracy according to 39% of the respondents, followed by the existence of equal rights, preferred by 37% of the surveyed population.
+This tendency is even more accentuated in Nepal, were 51% of the population surveyed stressed the importance of basic necessities as an essential attribute of democracy, followed by 31% who favoured equal rights.

 The language of rights in popular discourse has shifted from the individual level to that of the community.
-The assessment team considers that the introduction of modern politics provided the basis for the creation of some of these communities.
-This situation provided an opportunity for struggle by marginal social groups while creating space for majoritarian interpretations of democracy: almost two-thirds of the surveyed population agrees that the will of the majority community should prevail in a democracy.
-However, majoritarianism is still not the dominant trend in the region and respect for minority concerns and rights is prominent, especially in Nepal, but also in India and Bangladesh.
+The assessment team considers that the introduction of modern politics provided incentives for the creation of some of these communities.
+This provides an opportunity for struggle by marginal social groups while creating space for majoritarian interpretations of democracy: almost 66% of the surveyed population agrees that the will of the majority community should prevail in a democracy.
+However, majoritarianism is still not the dominant trend in the region and in Nepal it is virtually non-existent.